-The Lake Michigan Chapter of the Azalea Society has its own web site.
+The Azaleas Society's Northern Virginia Chapter now has its own web site.

 Don Hyatt's Garden Center an excellent site by an ARS member from Virginia.
 Among other treasures is a great deal of information on Robin Hill Azaleas as well as a vast amount of material on native azaleas..

 The Garden of Paghat the Ratgirl an interesting name for an interesting web site!